S. E. Cupp: Political views

+Throughout her career, Cupp has described herself as a "mainstream conservative" and a supporter of "limited government, self-reliance, self-empowerment, lower taxes".

-Although an atheist herself, on July 5, 2012, Cupp said on The Cycle that she "would never vote for an atheist president."
+Although an atheist herself, on July 5, 2012, Cupp said on The Cycle that she "would never vote for an atheist president".
 When asked to explain, Cupp said she felt that a president must not represent only 10 to 15 percent of the American populace and that faith served as a "check" on presidential power.

 In March 2013, Cupp pulled out of a CPAC appearance because of its stances on homosexuality and gay marriage, saying she "became increasingly uncomfortable [aligning] with an event, a great event in many ways, that had nonetheless attempted to marginalize a significant group of conservatives working on our behalf."
 She has since joined Young Conservatives for the Freedom to Marry.

-Cupp, who identifies as a Log Cabin Republican, said the Republican Party should support gay marriage.
-She describes herself as a "mainstream conservative" but voted for Joe Biden and criticized Ron Paul's support for a non-interventionist foreign policy.
+She has said that Republicans should be "natural allies" for same-sex marriage.

+During Ron Paul's 2012 presidential campaign, Cupp criticized his non-interventionist foreign policy, saying the United States has an obligation to "[fight] brutal regimes and human rights abuses around the world".

-On August 20, 2020, Cupp announced that she would vote for Biden in the 2020 United States presidential election.
+Cupp was strongly critical of Donald Trump's presidency, saying "I don't know these Republicans [that support Trump].
+This isn't what drew me to this party."
+She voted for Joe Biden in the 2020 United States presidential election.

-In May 2022, Cupp supported upholding Roe v.
-Wade, stating that she is pro-life, but believes abortion should be legal.
+Cupp personally opposes abortion, but believes it should be legal and opposed the overturning of Roe v.
+Wade.

 Personal life

-For over twenty years, Cupp has been an atheist, but has consistently stated that she is open to theism, and once said in an interview with C-SPAN, "I really aspire to be a person of faith some day."
+Since 1995, Cupp has been an atheist, but has consistently stated that she is open to theism, and once said in an interview with C-SPAN, "I really aspire to be a person of faith some day."

 Cupp met John Goodwin, a former chief of staff to Representative Raúl Labrador, at the 2008 Republican Convention, and they began dating in 2011.
-She and Goodwin became engaged in September 2012, and were married in November 2013.
-She gave birth to a son, John Davies Goodwin III, in December 2014.
-Goodwin is currently head of communications for The Weather Channel.
+They married in November 2013, and have one son.
+In 2017, Goodwin became head of communications for The Weather Channel, and that year, the family moved from Washington, D.C., to Darien, Connecticut.